16. 3 on ground floor, 4 in courtyard, 1 in cottage, 1 room in hotel suitable for disabled.

-bar, lounge, conservatory, restaurant, free Wi-Fi, in-room TV (Freeview), heated indoor swimming pool, terrace.
+bar, lounge, conservatory, restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, heated indoor swimming pool, terrace, public areas wheelchair accessible.

 in public areas.